Board Certified Ophthalmologist

 Following his fellowship training, Dr. Scoper joined the University of Virginia Department of Ophthalmology as an assistant professor of ophthalmology, cornea, and external disease.
 He was also the director of resident physician education.
 Dr. Scoper then joined the faculty at University of Tennessee, directing the Cornea and Refractive Surgery Service.

 In his spare time, Dr. Scoper enjoys opera.
 He is on the board of directors for the Virginia Opera and has even provided eye care solutions for many of the members of the opera community.
 Dr. Scoper also dedicates his time to participating in Young Life, a Christian organization for the youth.
 He serves as chairman for the organization’s Tidewater Independent Schools Committee in Norfolk.
-Dr. Scoper and his wife, Nancy, have two daughters, ages 20 and 13.
+Dr. Scoper and his wife, Nancy, have two daughters.